-- 3.3.a Photographing/ Recording Sexual Activity/ Nudity and Sharing Photographs/ Recordings of Sexual Activity/ Nudity: Sexual Exploitation occurs when someone photographs or otherwise records someone (via audio, video or any other medium) involved in sexual activity, or in any state of undress, without their consent.
+- 3.2.a Non-Consensual Photographing/ Recording Sexual Activity/ Nudity and Sharing Photographs/ Recordings of Sexual Activity/ Nudity: Sexual Exploitation occurs when someone photographs or otherwise records someone (via audio, video or any other medium) involved in sexual activity, or in any state of undress, without their consent.
 Even if a person consented to the sexual activity or being in a state of undress, photographing or recording someone without consent goes beyond the boundary of that original consent.
 The act of sharing or disseminating photographs or recordings of someone involved in sexual activity or in a state of undress, without their consent, also constitutes sexual exploitation.
-Even if the images were taken with consent, it is a violation of this Policy to share those photographs or recordings without first obtaining the consent of all person(s) involved.
-Anyone in possession of the photographs or recordings and who is sharing those images without consent is responsible for sexual exploitation, regardless of whether that individual was the person who originally took the photographs or recording.
-It is a violation of the Policy to share those photographs or recordings by digitally forwarding them, posting copies of the images or otherwise sharing, or by simply showing someone else those images without relinquishing possession. - 3.3.b Voyeurism: The act of intentionally observing, spying on or listening to a person(s) involved in sexual activity or in any state of undress, without their consent.
-Voyeurism also occurs when an individual allows others to observe sexual activity or someone in any state of undress without the consent of all the person(s) involved. - 3.3.c.
-Indecent Exposure: Exposing one's intimate parts, such as genitalia, groin, breast and/or buttocks to someone without their consent.
+Even if the images were taken with consent, it is a violation of the Policy to share those photographs or recordings without first obtaining the consent of all person(s) involved. possession of the photographs or recordings and who is sharing those images without consent is responsible for sexual exploitation, regardless of whether that individual was the person who originally took the photographs or recording.
+It is a violation of the Policy to share those photographs or recordings by digitally forwarding them, posting copies of the images or otherwise sharing, or by simply showing someone else those images without relinquishing possession. - 3.2.b Voyeurism: The act of intentionally observing, spying on or listening to a person(s) involved in sexual activity or in any state of undress, without their consent.
+Voyeurism also occurs when an individual allows others to observe sexual activity or someone in any state of undress without the consent of all the person(s) involved. - 3.2.c.
+Indecent Exposure: Exposing one's intimate parts, such as genitalia, groin, breasts and/or buttocks to someone without their consent.
 This behavior is the deliberate showing of intimate parts of the body and may, but does not necessarily have to, include a sexual act.
-Engaging in sexual activity in public, witnessed by a non-consenting person(s), is also a form of indecent exposure.
+Engaging in sexual activity in public, witnessed by a non-consenting person(s), is also a form of indecent exposure. - 3.3 Title IX Sexual Harassment/Violence: Conduct that falls within the following definitions and that meets the jurisdictional requirements found in the Title IX Grievance Process is considered Title IX Sexual Harassment/Violence.
+If the conduct does not meet the requirements to be considered Title IX Sexual Harassment/Violence, it may still be a violation of the Policy Against Discrimination, Harassment and Sexual Violence under another section, such as Harassment Based on a Protected Category (3.1), Sexual Exploitation (3.2) or Sexual Violence (Non-Title IX)(3.4). - 3.3.a.
+Title IX Sexual Harassment: Title IX Sexual Harassment is unwelcome conduct that a reasonable person would find to be so severe, pervasive, and objectively offensive that it effectively denies them equal access to the University's education program or activity.
+A reasonable person is defined as a reasonable person under similar circumstances and with similar identities.
+When conduct that is defined as Sexual Exploitation under 3.2 above also meets the three criteria under this section, it will be addressed as Title IX Sexual Harassment.
+If the conduct does not meet all three criteria (severe, pervasive, and objectively offensive) and/or does not meets the jurisdictional requirements found in the Title IX Grievance Process, it does not fall within the definition of Title IX Sexual Harassment.
+However, this conduct may still constitute Harassment Based on a Protected Category (3.1) or Sexual Exploitation (3.2).